Self-Hypnosis Is Essentially A Deep Meditation: Here's How It's Done

 Breaking an addiction.

 Breaking an addiction of any kind is no easy feat.
-Hypnosis is often associated with quitting smoking, with one small study suggesting it might help people with more serious drug addictions, too.
+Hypnosis is often associated with quitting smoking2, with one small study suggesting it might help people with more serious drug addictions3, too.
 Peer-reviewed research showing that hypnosis can be an alternative treatment for addiction is very limited.
 However, with any goal, it's important for the subject to believe it's possible, and hypnosis seems to help people do that.

 Being more confident.